atiqmlyyn/emotional-stress-analysis-uitm/README.md

 ## Study Context
 This study focused on full-time undergraduate students at Universiti Teknologi MARA (UiTM) Kota Bharu.
 Survey data were collected to examine emotional stress and its potential predictors, including unemployment anxiety, academic pressure, and financial strain.

+## Key Findings
+The analysis found that academic pressure and financial strain were significant predictors of emotional stress in the final stepwise multiple linear regression model.
+The final model explained 57.8% of the variance in emotional stress.

+## Project Information
+**Programme:** Bachelor of Science (Hons.)
+Statistics
+**University:** Universiti Teknologi MARA (UiTM)
+**Campus:** Kota Bharu, Kelantan

+## Data Privacy
+The original survey dataset is not publicly shared to protect the privacy and confidentiality of respondents.